paibhushang/chat-k8s/README.md

-# Kubernetes Health Monitoring MCP Server
+# Chat K8s

-An MCP (Model Context Protocol) server that provides comprehensive Kubernetes cluster health monitoring capabilities.
-This server allows you to connect to Kubernetes clusters using kubeconfig files and monitor the health, status, and resource utilization of your applications and infrastructure.
+A chat-based Kubernetes health monitoring MCP server that provides comprehensive cluster health monitoring capabilities.
+This server allows you to connect to Kubernetes clusters using kubeconfig files and monitor the health, status, and resource utilization of your applications and infrastructure through conversational interfaces.

 ## Quick Start